Erectile dysfunction (ED) is a condition in which it’s difficult to get or keep an erection firm enough.

 Once the medication is in the syringe, gently grasp the head of your penis between your thumb and forefinger and pull it straight out in front of you.
 If you’re not circumcised, pull the foreskin back before grasping the head.

-Find an area in the middle of the penis shaft, on the right or left side, to inject.
-Alternating sides each time you inject can help you avoid developing scar tissue.
+Alternating sides each time you inject can also help you avoid developing scar tissue.
 Be sure to avoid an area with a visible blood vessel.

 Once you’ve selected an area, clean it with an alcohol wipe.
 Let go of the head of your penis and pick up the syringe with both hands.